thanhz/Monopoly/README.md

 -added askbuyer method is Monopoly class
 - added location in String instead of number in Monopoly class
 - added is bankrupt field is Player
-- -added jail boolean field in player
+- added jail boolean field in player
 - added hasWinner() method in Monopoly class
 - added getWinner() method in Monopoly class
 - added gameOver() method in Monopoly class